padcom/framework-less-frontend-development-examples/presso.md

 <br/>

-Please note: this is the real CSS3 selector used here, not some pseudo selector invented for the purpose of making up for ancient browser shortcomings!
+Please note: this is the real CSS3 selector used here, not some pseudo selector invented for the purpose of fixing ancient browser shortcomings!

 ---